 The Crisis of Declining EV Residual Values

 Recent data shows that electric vehicles are losing value at a much faster rate than internal combustion engine vehicles.
 According to research by Ernst and Young, the residual value of a Tesla Model 3 after 3 years can be as low as 41% of its original price, compared to around 56% for an equivalent gasoline-powered vehicle.
-Another study by Auto News Europe found that across various EV models, the average residual value was just 47% of the original price after 3 years, a full 25 percentage points lower than the best-performing internal combustion vehicles
+Another study by Auto News Europe found that across various EV models, the average residual value was just 47% of the original price after 3 years, a full 25 percentage points lower than the best-performing internal combustion vehicles.

 This rapid depreciation makes it much harder to justify the higher upfront cost of electric vehicles.
 As new models come out with improved range and features, used EV prices are plummeting.
 For automakers who have invested heavily in new EV models and need to see a return on investment, declining residual values are quickly becoming a crisis that threatens the economics of the transition to electric.
+Comprehensive insurance is often included in subscription services to mitigate financial risks, providing peace of mind and convenience by bundling necessary services like maintenance and roadside assistance.

 How This Hurts Automakers and Fleet Owners

-Falling residual values for EVs present significant challenges for automakers and fleet owners,esidual value reductions of 10-20% have been noted over the last 12 months across electric vehicle models.
+Falling residual values for EVs present significant challenges for automakers and fleet owners, residual value reductions of 10-20% have been noted over the last 12 months across electric vehicle models.
 This decline in used EV prices makes it harder for automakers to justify the higher upfront cost of new electric vehicles.
 With used EV values falling rapidly as soon as new models come out, the total cost of ownership calculation shifts against EVs.

 For corporate and government fleets managing large numbers of EVs, the sharp drop in residual value also creates major financial risks.
 Uncertainty around future residual values makes it much harder to forecast total cost of ownership accurately.
 Without stable residual values, fleet managers face the possibility of significant losses when remarketing used EVs.
+Subscription services can help mitigate these risks by ensuring that vehicles are always fully charged and ready for use, reducing downtime and increasing efficiency.

 Overall, the rapid decline in used EV prices undermines the economics around new EV purchases.
 Automakers will struggle to recoup investments in EV development if residual values keep falling.
 Fleet owners also need more residual value stability to confidently adopt EVs at scale.

-What is Car Subscription?
+What is Monthly Subscription?

 Car subscriptions are an emerging alternative to traditional car buying, leasing, and renting.
-With a subscription model, a customer pays a monthly or annual fee to have access to a vehicle from a company's fleet.
+With a subscription service, a customer pays a monthly or annual fee to have access to a vehicle from a company’s fleet.
 The subscription provider manages the fleet, offers flexible terms, and often provides insurance, maintenance, and roadside assistance as part of the package.

 There are a few key ways car subscriptions work:

-• Customers choose from a selection of vehicles and subscribe for as short as a month or as long as a few years
+- Customers choose from a selection of vehicles and subscribe for as short as a month or as long as a few years

-• Swapping vehicles is easy, with the option to change cars depending on need
+- Swapping vehicles is easy, with the option to change cars depending on need

-• Fees cover costs of insurance, maintenance, registration, and limited mileage
+- Fees cover costs of insurance, maintenance, registration, and limited mileage

-• The provider handles remarketing of the vehicles when they are cycled out of the fleet
+- The provider handles remarketing of the vehicles when they are cycled out of the fleet

 Compared to leasing or finance payments, the subscription bundles costs into one recurring fee.
 This pay-as-you-go model gives customers flexibility without long-term commitments to a single vehicle.